Loire a Velo – What is it?

 Loire a Velo – a great French idea, amazingly executed!

 Loire a Velo is a marked cycle-way that runs 800kms from Cuffy in France (not far from Nevers) to Saint-Brevin-les-Pins on the french Atlantic coast, just to the west of Nantes.
-Loire a Velo is the first part of a much bigger European cycling project which aims to have cycling greenways following major rivers including the Rhine and the Danube.
+The cycle route is the first part of a much bigger European cycling project which aims to have cycling greenways following major rivers including the Rhine and the Danube.
 It will be possible to follow Eurovelo 6 (of which Loire a Velo is part) all the way from the Atlantic in France through to Budapest!

-In creating the Loire a Velo many french regional, local and national organisations were involved – each locality designed its own part of the route, then the French regions of Pays de la Loire and Centre brought the routes together into a common signage theme and ensured the whole route linked up.
+In creating this Loire valley cycle route, many french regional, local and national organisations were involved – each locality designed its own part of the route, then the French regions of Pays de la Loire and Centre brought the routes together into a common signage theme and ensured the whole route linked up.

 The Loire a Velo maps are split into various stages, with each available in the tourist office located in that stage – so if you want to do the entire route through France the best way is to buy a book detailing not only the route but the stops along the way.
 ‘The Complete Loire a Velo Trail from Nevers to the Atlantic’ by French author Michel Bonduelle is one of the best.
 Don’t worry its been translated from French!